coteditor/CotEditor/README.md

 These principles guide the project’s long-term direction and day-to-day development decisions, and they also help determine which feature requests align with CotEditor’s macOS-native identity.

+## Supported macOS Versions

+CotEditor supports the latest two major macOS releases.

+This policy has been in place for many years and is not evaluated on a per-release basis.
+It allows the project to adopt new macOS technologies in a timely manner while maintaining the quality and stability of supported releases.
+Supporting more macOS versions would significantly increase the testing and maintenance burden, making it harder to deliver both new features and reliable updates.

+If you're using an older macOS release that is no longer supported by the current version of CotEditor, please use the latest compatible version available from the [Archives](https://coteditor.com/archives).
+It is also the most stable version for your system, as it includes the final updates and fixes for that macOS release.